Sturgelose/educloud-bazaar/apps/custom/ajax/README.md

 ## Functions
-* Adds AJAX to bazaar (I think it's not working or it's just a test...)
+* Adds AJAX to bazaar (It works, but still don't know how)